 Counselling is accessed by an internal referral system so please speak to a member of staff who can help you with this.

-Anxious Minds relies heavily on charitable donations, all money received goes straight back into providing more Free services.
+Anxious Minds relies heavily on charitable donations, all money received goes straight back into providing more services.

 Please note that all information provided, is held in strictest confidence and will not be shared with anyone outside of Anxious Minds, unless in circumstances where risk to self/others/a minor is indicated.